Oregon Zoo: Metropolitan Service District

+Oregon Zoo

 The Metro Council changed the zoo's name from the Washington Park Zoo to the Oregon Zoo in April 1998.
 In September of that year, the zoo became accessible by the region's MAX light rail system, with the opening of a Westside MAX line featuring an underground Washington Park station.
 In 2003, the zoo began participation in a California condor recovery program started by San Diego Wild Animal Park and Los Angeles Zoo.
 The program is designed to breed California condors to be released into the wild and save them from extinction.

 In November 2008, regional voters approved a $125 million bond measure to improve infrastructure, enhance older exhibits and increase access to conservation education and the degree of sustainability.
 Attendance at the zoo reached a record 1.6 million visitors for their 2008 to 2009 year.
 The record was due in part to the birth of another baby elephant.
 A new record was set the following year with 1,612,359 people visiting the zoo.
-The zoo again brought in more than 1.6 million visitors in 2016.
+The zoo again brought in more than 1.7 million visitors in 2018.

-On February 9, 2017, Oregon Zoo staff decided to euthanize Packy after a long struggle with drug-resistant tuberculosis.
-He was laid to rest at an unidentified city-owned "wooded, grassy area" that is not open to the public.
-At the time of his death, Packy was 54 years old.